 Information is sent home to you via your child's school.
 Consent is required prior to vaccination.
 Further information is available by contacting the High School Immunisation Program or School Health Administrator on (02) 6205 2086

-What diseases is my child being protected against?
+What diseases is my child being protected against in year 7?

 The benefits of extending the program to include males are:

 - Reduction in incidence of genital warts in males

 - Potential reduction in incidence of certain cancers in males;

 - Increasing the protective factors for non-immune females by a general increase in herd immunity and the flow on reduction in circulating virus

 Meningococcal ACWY school vaccination program for year 10's.